-- Area 7 has a Business Solution Center in Montgomery County as well as an affiliate one-stop center.
-All Core Partners also partner services in the Business Center. - Area 7 maintains a close relationship with EDAs and with our area Chambers of Commerce which are instrumental in connecting Area 7 job seekers and employers in demand occupations.
-The Chambers in Area 7 reach both large and small businesses.
+- GOWB has a Business Solution Center in Montgomery County as well as an affiliate one-stop center. - GOWB maintains a close relationship with EDAs and with our area Chambers of Commerce which are instrumental in connecting GOWB job seekers and employers in demand occupations.
+The Chambers in the GOWB area reach both large and small businesses.
 Almost all businesses in the area join a Chamber of Commerce.
-Area 7 together with our County workforce Center staff are members of many of the local Chambers.
-Area 7 and county staff serve as intermediaries to business informing the Chamber members of OMJ CENTER workforce services available to them and reminding them that OMJ CENTERs offer free screening, job postings and referrals among many other services that can help our local businesses grow and flourish. - As indicated above, in Section 5, Area 7 is aligned with six (6) of the JobsOhio regions.
-JobsOhio is an in-state solution to connecting business with job seekers and is very instrumental in working with big business. - Whether it is with the Chambers or with JobsOhio, Area 7 shares resources, partners on business outreach visits, and shares new business prospects.
-One of the activities that is much valued by business is an evaluation conducted in concert with the Chambers and JobsOhio as applicable is an assessment of the space growth needs of possible business prospects.
+GOWB together with our County workforce Center staff are members of many of the local Chambers.
+The GOWB and county staff serve as intermediaries to business informing the Chamber members of OMJ Center workforce services available to them and reminding them that OMJ Centers offer free screening, job postings and referrals among many other services that can help our local businesses grow and flourish.

+- As indicated above, in Section 5, GOWB is aligned with the county economic development and the applicable JobsOhio regions to connecting business with job seekers. - Whether it is with the Chambers, the counties or JobsOhio, GOWB shares resources, partners on business outreach visits, and shares new business prospects.
+One of the activities that is much valued by business is an evaluation conducted in concert with the Chambers and JobsOhio which is an assessment of the space growth needs of possible business prospects.
 Space growth leads to sector growth in the industries that support businesses whether it is through the renovation or construction of new locations.
-Generally it signifies job growth and the ability for Area 7 to connect its job Center customers with employers. - To address the needs of employers, Area 7 works with its 43 counties to look at issues such as the migration of the more highly educated population to identify jobs that will attract these workers and keep them rooted in the local area.
-At the WDB level the Board encourages training options in the trades through apprenticeships, post -secondary schools and work-based opportunities in the business community.

-- Apprenticeship training options.
+Generally, it signifies job growth and the ability for GOWB to connect its Job Center customers with employers. - To address the needs of employers, GOWB works with its 43 counties to look at issues such as the migration of the more highly educated population to identify jobs that will attract these workers and keep them rooted in the local area.
+The Board encourages training options in the trades through apprenticeships, post -secondary schools and work-based opportunities in the business community. - Apprenticeship training options.
 The WDB has selected 3 6 occupational areas for the development of career pathways, including apprenticeships to benefit both business and job seekers.
-This is being done in conjunction with the state registered apprenticeship staff who are providing guidance on the career pathways to the participating schools Area 7. - Special consideration is also provided to Area 7's three (3) Appalachian counties by targeting additional resources to support economic development, increase training options and technical assistance in those counties.
-Area 7 generally distributes its formula allocation proportionately based upon population however in accordance with WDB policy, Area 7 Board staff closely tracks expenditures and as expenditures lag in one quadrant of the local WDA, funds are redirected to the 3 Appalachian counties and other of our rural local governmental units with more need and better able to commit the funds.
-The Area 7 governmental units work as a team to assure each corner of the workforce area succeeds,
+This is being done in conjunction with the state registered apprenticeship staff who are providing guidance on the career pathways to the participating schools.
+This has been augmented through the pursuit and award of discretionary grants. - Special consideration is also provided to GOWB's Appalachian counties by targeting additional resources to support economic development, increase training options and technical assistance in those counties.
+GOWB generally distributes its formula allocation proportionately based upon state formula distribution however in accordance with WDB policy, GOWB staff closely tracks expenditures and as expenditures lag in one quadrant of the local WDA, funds are redirected to Appalachian counties and other of our rural local governmental units with more need and better able to commit the funds.
+The GOWB governmental units work as a team to ensure each region of the workforce area succeeds.

-Area 7's collaborations with the Chambers, EDAs and with JobsOhio and support of the JobsOhio regional goals in each of six of the seven JobsOhio regions assures that the local workforce programs will be aligned with economic development efforts in the local area.
+GOWB's collaborations with the Chambers, EDAs and JobsOhio ensures that the local workforce programs will be aligned with economic development efforts in the local area.

-Also please refer to Section 5 above, Collaboration with JobsOhio and the support to the JobsOhio regional goals which describes the linkages and close relationship which Area 7 has with local businesses.
+Also please refer to Section 5 above, which describes the linkages and close relationship which GOWB has with local businesses.

-To strengthen linkages between the OhioMeansJobs delivery system and unemployment insurance programs
+To strengthen linkages between the OhioMeansJobs delivery system and unemployment insurance (UI) programs